Factorization of Power Corrections in the Drell-Yan Process in EFT: NLP operator products in SCET

 in agreement with the SCET result in \eqn{eq:NLP_unsummed_eta}.
 Thus, the SCET result and the expanded QCD result agree to NLP, as required.

-Our fixed order results may also be compared with those obtained in \cite{Ebert:2018gsn}.
-In that reference, the DY rate was determined up to NLP by expanding the QCD matrix element in the $n$-collinear, $\nb$-collinear and soft limits, regulating the ensuing rapidity divergences, and combining the results.
+Our fixed order results may also be compared with those obtained in \cite{Ebert:2018gsn}.\footnote{Similar results, integrated over rapidity, were presented in \cite{Cieri:2019hopc}.} In that reference, the DY rate was determined up to NLP by expanding the QCD matrix element in the $n$ collinear, $\nb$ collinear and soft limits, regulating the ensuing rapidity divergences, and combining the results.
 The results in that reference are also in agreement with the expanded QCD results in this section, but are presented in different variables which makes the comparison more involved.
 We have checked that our results are in agreement with theirs; details of this comparison are given in Appendix \ref{app:litcompare}.

-\subsection{Rapidity Running}
+\subsection{Rapidity running}

-Rapidity logarithms arise in this formalism as a scheme dependence in summing together the individually divergent contributions from the $n$- and $\nb$-sectors to a given matrix element.
-It was argued in \cite{Inglis:2020rpi} that in this formalism rapidity renormalization should be performed at the matching scale onto the PDFs in order to ensure that Wilson coefficients in SCET are independent of infrared physics.
+Rapidity logarithms arise in this formalism as a scheme dependence in summing together the individually divergent contributions from the $n$ and $\nb$ sectors to a given matrix element.
+It was argued in \cite{Inglis:2020rpi} that in this formalism rapidity renormalization should be performed at the matching scale onto the light-cone distribution operators in order to ensure that Wilson coefficients in SCET are independent of infrared physics.

 As discussed in \cite{Inglis:2020rpi}, the rapidity regulators in the two sectors are fixed by matching at the hard scale from QCD onto SCET by the requirement that when $\mu\gg \mu_S$ the Wilson coefficients of SCET are independent of infrared energy scales of order $\mu_S$.
-In the rapidity regularization scheme used here, this corresponds to choosing $ \nun \nunb = q_L^2$, which, as discussed in Section \ref{sec:fierzed_mat_elements}, corresponds to using the same rapidity regulator in the $n$- and $\nb$-sectors, and is required for the rapidity divergences to cancel in the EFT.
-The necessity of this choice can be seen from the $q_T$-dependence of the leading-power matrix element of \eqn{eq:F0_renormalized}, which contains the term
+In the rapidity regularization scheme used here, this corresponds to choosing $ \nun \nunb = q_L^2$, which, as discussed in \secref{sec:fierzed_mat_elements}, corresponds to using the same rapidity regulator in the $n$ and $\nb$ sectors, and is required for the rapidity divergences to cancel in the EFT.
+The necessity of this choice can be seen from the $q_T$ dependence of the leading-power matrix element of \eqn{eq:F0_renormalized}, which contains the term